shahoob/arcadia-index/CONTRIBUTING.md

 docker-compose -f docker/postgres.yml up -d
 ```

 The database schema is created in a migration file `migrations/*_initdb.sql`.
 It can be ran manually, or with sqlx-cli : `sqlx migrate run`.
-This command will establish a connection to the database with the details given in `.env.local` and run the SQL code in the migration file.
+This command will establish a connection to the database with the details given in `.env` and run the SQL code in the migration file.

-You can optionally add "fake" data to the databse by running the `fixtures.sql` file in the migrations directory.
+You can optionally add "fake" data to the database by running the `fixtures.sql` file in the migrations/fixtures directory.
 This allows to quickly have data to work with.

 Here is how to insert them if you are using docker :

 ```
-docker exec -i arcadia_db psql -U arcadia -d arcadia < fixtures.sql
+docker exec -i arcadia_db psql -U arcadia -d arcadia < migrations/fixtures/fixtures.sql
 ```

 The default user is :